prometheus/docs/content/docs/guides/ssh-portforwarding.md

 curl --head http://localhost:8080/graph/
 ```

-That should return Prometheus metrics output, which should look something like this:
+That should return Prometheus metrics output which should look something like this:

 ```
 # HELP go_gc_duration_seconds A summary of the GC invocation durations.